haybaler/letsfixthis/README.md

 - Handles unhandled promise rejections
 - Shows connection status indicator
 - Queues logs when server is offline
+- Allows configuring server URL and auth token
+  - Token is sent as `Authorization: Bearer <token>` for HTTP requests and as a query parameter for WebSocket connections

 ### Extension Features
 - ✅ Real-time connection status